 The key is to reduce mitochondrial function just enough without going too far and it becoming detrimental.
 So, the old saying “live fast, die young” is absolutely correct, only in this case, the worms are living slow and dying old thanks to ATP suppression.

-Target of rapamycin (TOR)
+Alpha-ketoglutarate and the target of rapamycin (TOR)

 TOR is part of a group of serine/threonine kinases from the phosphatidylinositol kinase-related kinase (PIKK) family.
 It is a conserved pathway, meaning that it is common to multiple species, including C. elegans, mice, and humans, and its job is to regulate growth and metabolism.
 In mammals is it is called mammalian target of rapamycin or mTOR.